Background pattern

 If you use more Ibis than you should

-You can rinse it with warm water.
+You can rinse with warm water.
 In case of doubt, consult your doctor.
 Also, in case of overdose or accidental ingestion, you can consult the Toxicological Information Service Tel.: 91 562 04 20.

-If you forgot to use Ibis
+If you forget to use Ibis

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

 If you interrupt treatment with Ibis

-If you have any other doubts about the use of this medication, consult your doctor or pharmacist.
+If you have any other questions about the use of this medication, consult your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may produce adverse effects, although not all people may experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-The following adverse effects have been reported.
+The following side effects have been reported.

-Adverse effects that are infrequent (may affect up to 1 in 100 people):
+Uncommon side effects (may affect up to 1 in 100 people):

-5. Ibis Conservation
+5. Storage of Ibis

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 This medication does not require special storage conditions.